Winz-the-Pu/CM3070_FYP_WiniSorts/README.md

 **## Model Downloads**

 The trained BERT model files are too large to store on GitHub (>400MB each).
-They can be downloaded here: [Google Drive Link]([https://drive.google.com/...](https://drive.google.com/drive/folders/1hHywtZq4rsgNsuLJgw0EqmbwTwV85Mxj?usp=sharing))
+They can be downloaded here: Google Drive Link: https://drive.google.com/drive/folders/1hHywtZq4rsgNsuLJgw0EqmbwTwV85Mxj?usp=sharing

 After downloading, unzip into `api/winisorts_export/` so the structure looks like: